Aryan1092raj/ML-Blueprint/mlblueprint/linear/linear_regression/docs/complexity.md

 | Training | O(T × N × n) |
 | Prediction | O(M × n) |
 | Space | O(N × n) |

-The implementation scales linearly with the number of samples, features, and iterations, making it suitable for medium to large datasets.